rmp15/rstudio_cloud_tutorial/basics/04_pulling_project_updates.md

 # Update GitHub project using Git pull

-## Sometimes edits to projects will be made on the GitHub master project by instructors on the SHARP training programs.
-In this case, they may tell you to update you project by 'pulling' updates during one of the sessions you attend.
-In this case, you should click the 'pull' button, after clicking on 'git' in the top right window in the project view, highlighted below:
+## SHARP training program instructors may make edits to the R projects after you’ve already saved the project to your RStudio or RStudio Cloud.
+As a result, they may ask you to 'pull' project updates during one of the sessions you attend.
+In this case, you should click 'git' in the top right window in the project view and then click on the 'pull' button, as highlighted below:

 ![](../images/git_pull_main_screen.png)